Mobile ESPN: Content

-The content was managed by an editorial team that created original content and repurposed content from ESPN.com's web site to fit the phone format, thus most of the website's content would be on Moblie ESPN.
+The content was managed by an editorial team that created original content and repurposed content from ESPN.com's web site to fit the phone format, thus most of the website's content would be on Mobile ESPN.
 On-air mentions of Mobile ESPN during programming such as SportsCenter, especially phone-in segments (which featured graphics of Mobile ESPN handsets rather than the common genericized renderings of mobile phones used by most news organizations), suggested that the network's on-air staff was contractually bound to use it.

 On September 2, 2006, Mobile ESPN streamed the first live sporting event broadcast on a mobile device in the United States.
 Fans could watch live coverage from Ann Arbor as Michigan defeated Vanderbilt, 27–7.

 Handsets

 Mobile ESPN had only one phone available at launch, the Sanyo MVP, that retailed for as much as US$399.
 By July 2006, the handset was available for free with a rebate and a two-year commitment to the service.
-In summer 2006, ESPN rolled out the Samsung ACE, which resembled Motorola's RAZR phones and would ultimately replace the MVP.
+In summer 2006, ESPN rolled out the Samsung ACE (SPH-A900), which resembled Motorola's RAZR phones and would ultimately replace the MVP.

 Tom Shales and James Andrew Miller's book, Those Guys Have All the Fun: Inside the World of ESPN, notes that Apple CEO Steve Jobs (who held a large stake in Disney through his ownership of animation studio Pixar) reportedly told ESPN president George Bodenheimer, "Your phone is the dumbest fucking idea I have ever heard."